panoply/vscode-liquid/README.md

 <img src="https://raw.githubusercontent.com/panoply/vscode-shopify-liquid/master/images/banner.gif"  atl="Liquid Logo"  width="100%">

+#### IMPORTANT

-If you're using the [Liquid Language Support](https://github.com/GingerBear/vscode-liquid) and/or the [Shopify Liquid Template Snippets](https://github.com/killalau/vscode-liquid-snippets) extension then it's recommended that you either uninstall or disable both these extensions before using this.
+**If you're using the [Liquid Language Support](https://github.com/GingerBear/vscode-liquid) and/or the [Shopify Liquid Template Snippets](https://github.com/killalau/vscode-liquid-snippets) then it's highly recommended that you either uninstall or disable both of these before using this extension.**

 # Liquid <small style="color:#999;">(vs code)</small>